 The threat of the grave is everywhere now.
 We view everything with suspicion as if but for this virus our bodies would live eternal.
 But that, of course, is a lie.
 Death is always near: bullets, illness, weird accidents that would be funny except for the toll.
 The sheer variety of things which can kill us inoculates us to the truth that we’re not long for this world.
 A distracted driver could hit you three minutes from now.

 But succumbing to mortality is only one form of death.
 There are more subtle ways of dying than a final heartbeat.
 Do you sense them now that you’re still?
 They — as sure as a distracted driver, a stage-4 diagnosis, Big Macs — have been killing us for years.
 They are the quiet deaths that rob you no less than your conclusion: death of home, death of intimacy, the death of pieces of yourself.
 These are the deaths which no vaccine will cure.

 Covid-19, like Austin, is the bright shiny object getting all our attention.
 But Covid can only end you, and surviving its passage won’t alone bring you life.
 Because life requires more than functioning lungs.
 Life requires wide eyes and open hearts that inhale the natural world around you and the love of your people.
 Life requires you to be present.
 It requires that you surrender your time today so that it may enrich the time you have left.

 Covid-19 will pass.
 What will you do if you make it through?
-With the time that you’re offered between the black death and white sheet?
-What will you do with your mortal coil?
+With what will you fill your time between the black death and white sheet?
+What will flow through your mortal coil?

 Nobody wants a pandemic.
 But nobody says we can’t learn from one.